Excerpt from Midnight Fire, Jagiellon Mystery #2 (upcoming)

 After some moments, the surprise melted from his face, and his gaze turned inward.
-He stroked his chin silently, and there was a sadness about him that I had not seen before.
-He was revisiting something painful from the past.
+Silently, he stroked his chin, where a new reddish-blond beard was growing, and there was a sadness about him I had not seen before.
+He was revisiting something painful.

 He hunched and lowered his head.
-His right fist closed around a section of his chain mail, and for a moment I expected the small iron links to snap.
-But then he let go, smoothing them into place.
-He took a deep breath and went on.
-“One night we were awakened by a sudden clash of weapons, screams of men, women, and horses, and truly otherworldly howls of a band of raiders who had busted out of the surrounding forest.
-My father didn’t even have the time to put on his armor, he just ran into the central tower with a sword in his hand, yelling for us to stay inside our quarters.
-My mother fell to her knees and started saying her rosary, while I slipped out and climbed the stairs to the top of the inner wall.
-From there, I could see that the invaders had already broken into the outer ward, mercilessly cutting down any living creature in their path with their curved swords.”
+His fist closed around a section of his chain mail, and for a moment I thought the iron links would snap.
+But then he let go, smoothing them into place with a sharp gesture.
+He took a deep breath and went on, “One night we were awakened by a sudden clash of weapons, screams of men, women, and horses, and truly otherworldly howls of a band of raiders who had burst out of the surrounding forest.
+My father didn’t even have the time to put on his armor, he just ran out in his shirt and a sword in his hand, yelling for us to stay inside our quarters.
+My mother fell to her knees and started to pray, while I slipped out and climbed the stairs to the top of the inner wall.
+I could see that the invaders had already broken into the outer ward, cutting down any living creature in their path with their curved swords.”

 “At dawn the Tatars rounded up the few survivors, mainly women and children, tied them together with ropes and marched them away.
-I’d heard enough stories to know that those who managed to live through the journey would be given as slaves to the khan or his cronies, or sold off to the Turks.
-It was then that I made a vow to my parents—whose bodies were still smoldering among the ashes—that I would devote my life to protecting our borders from these barbarians.”
+I’d heard enough stories to know that those who managed to live through the journey would be given as slaves to the khan or his cronies, or sold off to the Turks in Istanbul.
+It was then that I made a vow to my parents—whose bodies were still smoldering among the ashes—that I would devote my life to protecting our borders from those barbarians.”

-I shivered, and it was not just because of the cold embers in the hearth.
-“What a terrible thing to have witnessed at such a young age.”
+I shivered, and it was not just because of the chill of the unheated chamber.
+“What a terrible thing to have lived through at such a young age.”
 I whispered.

 If you like the excerpt, check out Silent Water, a Jagiellon Mystery Book 1, set at the 16th century royal court in Cracow.
 It’s available in ebook and paperback on Amazon and FREE to read on Kindle Unlimited.